Limitations of Azure Cloud Shell

 The machine that provides your Cloud Shell session is temporary, and it is recycled after your session is inactive for 20 minutes.
-Cloud Shell requires a file share to be mounted.
+Cloud Shell requires an Azure file share to be mounted.
 As a result, your subscription must be able to set up storage resources to access Cloud Shell.
 Other considerations include:

 - With mounted storage, only modifications within the